Getting Started #

 Click the Browse button.

-Copy and paste the new Add-in to this folder replacing the existing file.
+Copy and paste the new Excel Add-in into this folder, replacing the existing file.
+You can copy the updated Excel Add-in from:

-Right-click on the new file and choose Properties.
+Right-click on the new file and select Properties.

-If you see an Unblock check box then check it and click the OK button.
+If you see an Unblock checkbox, check it and click the OK button.

-Select the Add-in file and click the OK button.
+Select the Add-in file, then click the OK button.

-Click the Yes button if you receive the message below.
+Click the Yes button if you receive a message about replacing the existing add-in.

 Click the OK button to load the new Add-in file.

-If you receive a security notice when you open the new workbook then you need to add a Trusted Location for the folder where the add-in is located.
-Microsoft has gotten more strict when dealing with macro enabled files (ie. Add-ins) so it is likely this will need to be added.
+If you receive a security notice when opening a new workbook, you need to add a Trusted Location for the folder where the Excel Add-in is stored.

 Go to the Developer ribbon and click the Macro Security button.

-Go to Trusted Locations and click the Add new location button.
+Go to the Trusted Locations section and click the Add new location button.

-Click the Browse button and browse to the folder with your Excel Add-in and then click the OK button.
+Click the Browse button, navigate to the folder containing your Excel Add-in, and then click the OK button.

-You should see your new location.
-Click the OK button to add that location.
+You should see your newly added Trusted Location in the list.
+Click the OK button to confirm and save the changes.

 Close the workbook and open a new blank workbook.
 You should no longer see the security notice.